Skip to main content

 • Finance & Administration – Managing budgets, payroll, and operational support.

-• Volunteering – A vital way to gain experience and network within the sector.
+• Volunteering – A key way to gain sector experience and build a professional network.

-• Internships & Work Placements – Short-term paid or unpaid roles that provide hands-on experience.
+• Internships & Work Placements – Short-term roles, both paid and unpaid, offering hands-on learning.

-• Entry-Level Jobs – Many charities hire graduates in fundraising, administration, or communications, leading to specialist roles over time.
+• Entry-Level Jobs – Many charities hire graduates in roles like fundraising, admin, or communications, which can lead to specialist positions.

-Charity professionals must be flexible, passionate, and willing to take on multiple responsibilities, particularly in smaller organisations.
+Charity professionals must be adaptable, passionate, and ready to take on multiple responsibilities, particularly in smaller organisations with limited resources.

 Qualifications and Skills Needed